This is Bayram and his family

-Coming from a Turkmen family of Konya Plain settled many generations back, Bayram gains his life by weaving carpets and other tribal textiles which is the heritage of his nomadic roots.
-First time we met Bayram, he told us about his passion towards carpets but also his passion for making his three children study in university.
-He suffered so much about being economically unable to study during his childhood; he now wants to change this destiny for his children.
+Coming from a Turkmen family which settled on the Konya Plain many generations back, Bayram makes his living by weaving carpets and other tribal textiles, which is the heritage of his nomadic roots.
+The first time we met Bayram, he told us not only about his passion towards carpets but also his passion for making his three children study in university.
+He suffered so much from being economically unable to study during his childhood that he now wants to change this destiny for his children.
 Although he knew how to weave carpets, he had no idea about how to weave nomadic sacks.
 That means the knowledge of weaving nomadic sacks has been forgotten among his community.
-We thought him how to weave the sacks but we had a problem.
-Due to technical reasons these sacks should be woven from the back side from where the front side cannot be seen.
-In a certain point the weaver is lost within the pattern and couldn’t decide how to proceed.
+We taught him how to weave the sacks but we had a problem.
+Due to technical reasons these sacks should be woven from the back side, from where the front side cannot be seen by the weaver.
+At a certain point the weaver can get lost within the pattern and cannot decide how to proceed.

 (Appearance of a nomadic sack woven from the reverse side during the weaving process)